The Vanishing Beast: Chapter Two

 Henry sighed and rose to his feet.
 “As you will, then, Ms. Evans, but give me one moment.”

 “Thank you, Detective,” she said, not noticing Henry’s smile.
 She took her time picking a cigarette, lighting it, and taking a long draft before continuing, “Anyway, Mrs. Hathaway seemed wary of us, which I’m used to dealing with.
 Most of my clients haven’t even been to the other Tamarley, let alone seen magic in action.
 They don’t believe in it, but they’re out of alternatives and need a miracle.
-When I asked Helena about her reservations, she said that the magic wasn’t the issue and that she used to be ‘very into this sort of thing’ when she was younger, but her husband wouldn’t like that she was there, even though it was all for him.”
+When I asked Helena about her reservations, she said the magic wasn’t the issue.
+Her husband wouldn’t like that she was there, even though it was all for him.”

 Henry raised an eyebrow at this, and Saoirse pointed her cigarette at him.
 “That’s how I reacted, too!
-When I asked what she meant, she only said that her husband had been paranoid, of late, and she didn’t know why.
-Seeing him like that had gotten to her, and she knew she’d feel better with the extra protection.
+When I asked what she meant, she only said that her husband had been paranoid lately and she didn’t know why.
+Seeing him like that had affected her, and she knew she’d feel better with the extra protection.
 I needed the money, so I didn’t press, but now I rather wish I had.
-Whatever Mr. Hathaway feared seems to have caught up with him, despite our best efforts.”
+Whatever Mr. Hathaway was afraid of seems to have caught up with him, despite our best efforts.”

 “That’s not our fault,” Alice said, crossing her arms.
 “Our wards were just fine.”